 If Miami Air was able to offer you an alternative flight that would land at a very similar time to your original, they won't have to pay you compensation.
 They would also be exempt from paying compensation if there were extraordinary circumstances which made the cancellation necessary.
 That means anything that is beyond the airline's control, for example, bad weather, a medical emergency, or some form of disruptive event affecting the airport.

-Because there are these exceptions, the easiest way to check if you're owed Miami Air canceled flight compensation is to use our free compensation calculator.
+Because there are these exceptions, the easiest way to check if you're owed Miami Air cancelled flight compensation is to use our free compensation calculator.

 If you've been on a late flight departing from a European airport, it's worth checking if you're owed Miami Air flight delay compensation.
 That's because under EU law, flights that are delayed by 3 hours or more might be eligible for up to $700 per person in compensation from their airline.